 - Limit the amount of money you’re carrying around with you – just more money to LOSE if something bad happens.
 You can split up your money into different caches and keep some in a money belt.

 - Be vigilant – especially at night – this is when most ‘bad stuff’ will happen.

-- If you are around at night, stick to well-lit streets – the best idea is to stay with the crowds.
+- If you are around at night, stick to well-lit streets – there are so many amazing things to do in New York at night, but be sure to stay with the crowds.